CrystalAQuick/StardewValleyPocketTracker/README.md

 #### Code Rules
   * SV Go shall be written in Java.
   * Application shall be written with strong variable typing.
-     * This is to build good coding practices, and to have code written as implicit as possible.
+     * This is to build good coding practices, and to have code written as explicit as possible.
   * Each line shall have a 100 character limit.
-     * The is to improve code readability as it is easier to read code in a digestible format.
+     * This is to improve code readability as it is easier to read code in a digestible format and allows code to be diffed without excessive scrolling.
+  * Each variable name shall be written with a meaning naming convention and use the correct prefix where required.
+     * This is to help improve code readability.
   * Code shall be properly formatted.
     * This is to maintain consistency throughout all of the code files.
-  * Every feature shall introduced will be thoroughly testing using unit testing as well as instrumented testing.
+  * Every feature introduced shall be thoroughly tested using unit testing as well as instrumented testing.
+     * This allows features to work as intended as new features or bugs get introduced.
+  * Testing shall span across a minimum of 80% of each feature created.
+     * This is to give us confidence that we have tested thoroughly, and will reduce tests that do not provide value, or are hard to test.
+  * Developing shall be TDD.
+(Test-Driven Development)
-     * This is to improve the UX.
+     * This is to help write cleaner code.
   * Reusing of code when possible.
-     * This is to improve application run time, and to build good coding practices.
+     * This is to improve application run time.
   * Each method that is created shall have a single responsibility.
-     * This is to build good
+     * This is to build good coding practices by loosely following the SOLID principal.
-  coding practices.

 ## Description
 This is a fan-made project.
-SV Go keeps track of calender events in Stardew Valley.
+Stardew Valley Go (SV Go) keeps track of calender events in Stardew Valley.
 The app also keeps track of items that the user has acquired.

 ## Visuals